 Driving without insurance is dangerous for everyone involved.
 Not only does it impact people’s safety, it could also break your bank, as the costs involved can be extreme.

 Have more questions?
 Get in touch with one of our licensed insurance professionals.
 We are always ready to answer your insurance related questions!

 Can I have a car without insurance and not drive it?

-If you have a car that just sits in your garage, you technically do not need insurance.
-However, the minute the vehicle is off your private property and on a public road or parking lot, you need insurance.
-If you wanted to move the vehicle without insuring it, you would have to find a way to do so without driving it, such as loading it onto a truck.
+If you have a car that just sits in your garage, you technically do not need vehicle insurance.
+However, the minute the vehicle is off your private property and on a public road or parking lot, you need a valid car insurance policy.
+If you want to move the vehicle without insuring it, you must find a way to do so without driving it, such as loading it onto a truck.
 You will also not be able to get license plates without proof of insurance.

 Is driving without insurance a criminal offence?

 Driving without insurance is not a criminal offence.
 It will not go on your criminal record.
 However, driving without insurance is a very serious offense.
 If you are caught you could face heavy fines and the possible suspension of your driver's license.
 It will also affect your ability to obtain insurance in the future.